Looking for a last-minute winter getaway in New South Wales? Let Australia’s Snowy Mountains be the weekend wonderland you need in 2021.

-The top notable ski slopes in Australia are in the Snowy Mountains, also known as Kosciusko National Park.
-And while there are plenty of ski slopes to trundle down and plenty of activities to undertake, the hardest part about holidaying here is knowing where to stay and where to eat and drink.
-Do you want to stay onsite at four of the major ski resorts or do you prefer to lodge just outside the wintery mountains?
+Do you want to stay onsite at four of the major ski resorts or do you prefer to lodge just outside the Snowy Mountains?
 Do you want luxurious dining or casual hearty meals in cruisey restaurants?
-Whatever your prerogative, we’ve got all the knowledge you need to make those crucial decisions.
+Whatever your prerogative, we’ve got all the knowledge you need to make those crucial decisions with our ultimate travel guide to the Snowy Mountains.

-There are four main ski resorts in the Snowy Mountains region, with three including onsite accommodation.
-Selwyn Snow Resort does not have places to stay nearby, but it is a great family-friendly resort aimed at teaching beginners how to ski while giving kids a perfect spot to toboggan.
+There are four main ski resorts at Snowy Mountains, Australia, with three including onsite accommodation.
+Selwyn Snow Resort does not have onsite accommodation, but it is a great family-friendly resort aimed at teaching beginners how to ski while giving kids a perfect spot to toboggan.
 Other than that, there are plenty of lodgings to stay at, with most of them located within the three other main ski resorts.

-Perisher Ski Resort is the largest of its kind in the southern hemisphere.
-It’s a giant web of skiable terrain, which adds up to well over 3,000 acres.
-It contains four resort areas: Perisher Valley, Blue Cow, Smiggins and Guthega, with each containing a selection of lodges, hotels and self-contained apartments, as well as plenty of eateries and bars to sink your teeth into (our top picks of these are below).
-Choose to stay in luxury at Marritz or Valhalla, or go for cool and casual like The Stables or Perisher Manor.
+Perisher Ski Resort is the largest of its kind in the southern hemisphere, and the most revered in the Snowy Mountains.
+It’s a giant web of skiable terrain, which adds up to well over 3000 acres.
+It contains four resort areas: Perisher Valley, Blue Cow, Smiggins and Guthega — each containing a selection of gorgeous accommodation options, as well as plenty of eateries and bars to sink your teeth into.
+Choose to stay in luxury at Marritz or Boonoona Ski Lodge, or go for cool and casual like The Stables or The Man From Snowy River.

 Thredbo Ski Resort

-The second largest ski resort in the area is Thredbo, and is continuously voted the best resort in the area.
-It won the World’s Ski Awards’ best ski resort medal for 2018.
-But you don’t have to wait until winter to visit, because Thredbo is an allrounder destination.
-Go for peak luxury at Snowgoose Apartments, go simple and effective at Aneeki Ski Lodge or go cheap at the Thredbo youth hostel.
-All lodgings here are mashed together in a neat bundle, meaning wherever you stay you’ll be in the action in no time.
+The second largest ski resort in the area is Thredbo, and is continuously voted the best in the Snowy Mountains, Australia.
+It won the World’s Ski Awards’ Best Ski Resort medal in 2018, and just last year, they updated their Merritts Chairlift into a high-speed gondola ride.
+But you don’t have to wait until winter to visit because Thredbo is an allrounder destination.
+Go for historic luxury at Thredbo Alpine Hotel, strive for cool and cosy at The Riverside Cabins or just go simple and effective at Mowamba Place.
+All accommodation in Thredbo is mashed together in a neat bundle, meaning wherever you stay you’ll be part of the action in no time.

 Charlotte Pass Ski Resort

-Charlotte Pass is Australia’s highest resort, set at 1,765m above sea level.
-It’s also just as good in winter as it is in summer, offering plenty of beautiful views and wavering views of the valley.
-Choose from a handful of lodges and hotels, 11 in all, each depending on your tastes; from the rustic vibes of Snowbird Lodge to the homey world of Alberg Ski Club.
+Charlotte Pass in the Snowy Mountains is Australia’s highest resort, set at 1765 metres above sea level.
+It’s also just as good to visit in winter as it is in summer, offering plenty of sprawling views of the valley.
+Choose from a handful of lodges and hotels – 11 in all – each depending on your tastes; from the rustic vibes of Snowbird Lodge to the homey world of Arlberg Ski Club.
 Now you just have to consider which slope to go on first.

 High Ground Coffee Bar

 Don’t go the low road, aim high and go to High Ground Coffee Bar for a hearty morning wake up or lunch to fill up that grumbling belly.
-Skiing is hard work, no doubt!
-We’d say that they serve the best hot chocolate, but let’s face it; all hot chocolates are amazing in the dead of winter.
-Go all out and get a Guinness Pot Pie, a perfect filler on a cold winters day.
+We’d even say they serve the best hot chocolate, but, let’s face it: all hot chocolates are amazing in the dead of winter.
+Go all out and get a Guinness Pot Pie, the perfect filler on a cold winter’s day.

-Alpine Eyre is a hidden gem in the Snowy Mountains, serving up a wonderful collection of hot bevvies to warm your loins.
+Alpine Eyre is a hidden gem in the Snowy Mountains, serving up a wonderful collection of hot beverages to warm your loins.
 Because it’s a hidden gem, you won’t get a boisterous crowd, making it a classic spot to really chill out.
-Travel Ninemsn considers this spot to be the best burgers in Perisher, and we couldn’t agree more.
+Many locals consider this spot to be the best burger joint in Perisher, and we couldn’t agree more.
 For a relaxing escape from the crazy world of skiing, head over to the Alpine Eyre.

 Thredbo Burger Bar

-Sticking with the burgers, another popular burger joint in the Snowy Mountains is Thredbo Burger Bar, which serves the best burgers in Thredbo.
-They’ve got seven Angus Beef burgers, four chicken burgers, and two vegetarian burgers, with the option of making them nude (bunless).
+Sticking with the burgers, another popular burger joint in the Snowy Mountains, Australia is Thredbo Burger Bar.
+Serving the best burgers in Thredbo, they’ve got seven angus beef burgers, four chicken burgers, and two vegetarian burgers, with the option of making them nude (bunless).
 And what goes best with burgers?
 Beer, of course!
 These guys house a wonderful selection for your puckering lips.

 Merritts Mountain House